What funding is available?

 Turing funding

 Turing funding provides a weekly or monthly living costs grant (depending on the length of study abroad placement).
 Students from households with an income of under £25,000, along with some other eligibility criteria, will also receive funding towards their travel costs.
-In 2023/24, eligible students were awarded at east £335 per month.
+In 2023/24, eligible students were awarded at least £335 per month.

 The University will apply for funding on behalf of students, rather than students applying directly.
 We will then contact all eligible students to confirm details, depending on how much funding we receive.